CaptainRich/Basic_Python/Car_Work/README.md

 Refer to the main 'readme.md' in the directory above.
 There is no special setup required for the scripts in this subdirectory.

+This script can be run from the terminal in VS-Code or from a command prompt by issuing the command:  'python my_cars.py' .

 ## Technolgies_Used
 Package